prashx1908/XenoCRM/README.md

-# XenoCRM – Mini CRM Platform
+# XenoCRM – Mini CRM Platform 🚀

-## 🚀 Overview
-XenoCRM is a modern, full-stack mini CRM platform that enables customer segmentation, personalized campaign delivery, and intelligent insights.
-Built as part of the Xeno SDE Internship assignment, it demonstrates real-world CRM challenges using scalable, creative, and AI-powered solutions.
+Welcome to XenoCRM!
+This is a modern, full-stack mini CRM platform built for the Xeno SDE Internship assignment.
+XenoCRM empowers you to segment customers, deliver personalized campaigns, and gain actionable insights—all with a clean, intuitive experience.

 ---

-## ✨ Features
+## ✨ Key Features
-- **Secure Data Ingestion APIs** for customers and orders (with Swagger UI docs)
+- **Secure REST APIs** for ingesting customers and orders (with Swagger UI docs)
-- **Pub-Sub Architecture** using Kafka (bonus)
 - **Dynamic Campaign Builder** with flexible AND/OR rule logic
 - **Audience Preview** before saving segments
 - **Campaign History** with delivery stats (sent, failed, audience size)
 - **Personalized Campaign Delivery** with simulated vendor API (90% sent, 10% failed)
 - **Delivery Receipt API** for real-time status updates
-- **Google OAuth 2.0 Authentication** (only logged-in users can create/view campaigns)
+- **Google OAuth 2.0 Authentication** *(pending approval, will be live in 2-3 days)*
-- **AI-Powered Message Suggestions** (context-aware, up to 6 variants per campaign)
+- **Rule-Based Message Suggestions** (context-aware, up to 6 variants per campaign)
 - **Clean, Intuitive UX** (React + Material UI)
 - **Deployed on Vercel (frontend) & Render (backend)**